Topography optimization for enhancing microalgal growth in raceway ponds: Optimization problem

+Here, $X$ is \Comus{a} function of $h_0$, meaning that we can use the average depth $h_0$ to control both $V$ and $X$ in the non-constant volume case.

-where $\mu(I)$ is given by~\eqref{eq:muss}.
-Solving~\eqref{eq:muIzb} provides a value of $I_{\bar z_b}$ thus of the extinction coefficient $\varepsilon(X)$, and finally of the biomass concentration $X$.
-This assumption is usually called the \textit{compensation condition}, for which the growth at the bottom compensates exactly the respiration. \end{rem}
+\begin{remark} In bioengineering, the assumption~\eqref{eq:mus0} is usually called the \emph{compensation condition}, which describes the situation where the growth at the bottom compensates exactly for the respiration.
+We refer to~\cite{Bernard2021optimal} for a detailed analysis. \end{remark}

-In this framework, maximizing areal productivity is a relevant target.
-Productivity per unit of surface for a given biomass concentration $X$ is given by:

-where $S$ is the ground surface of the raceway pond and $\bar \mu$ is defined in~\eqref{eq:mucontinous}.
-To optimize this objective function, a more general setting where the reactor volume varies can be considered.
-The total biomass $X$ in a given volume is supposed to satisfy~\eqref{eq:muIzb} and we assume that it is maintained constant to achieve the compensation conditions, see Remark~\ref{rem:optXcond}.

-Let us keep the parameterization $h$ given in~\eqref{eq:Fourier}.
-The volume of the system satisfies $V=a_0L$ (see~\eqref{eq:vol}).
-Moreover, since we consider a 1D framework, we have $S=L$.
-The biomass concentration $X$ is chosen to be solution of~\eqref{eq:muIzb}.
-We have